 To keep blood sugar under control, it's important to follow the right meal plan.
 A well-balanced diet can make a big difference.
 You might want to consult with your doctor or a dietitian to learn what foods are best, when to eat, how much to have of each, and what to avoid.

-You should eat plenty of fiber, because it plays a role in the digestive process and delays sugar absorption.
+You should eat plenty of fiber.
+Fiber plays a role in the digestive process and delays sugar absorption.
 Choose from:

-It's important to eat foods that are low in fat.
+It's important to eat foods that are low in animal fat.
 Good choices are:

-Low-fat dairy.
-That includes cheese, milk, and yogurt
+- Low-fat dairy.
+That includes low-fat cheese, milk, and yogurt.

 Avoid high-salt foods, which can cause high blood pressure: